tanbro/redis_func_cache/README.md

 ## Advanced Usage

-Custom serializers, the handler extension for the serialization boundaries, custom key formats, and custom hash algorithms (including the `make_hash_mixin` / `make_scripts_mixin` factories).
+Custom serializers, the handler extension for the serialization boundaries, custom key formats, and custom hash algorithms (including the `make_hasher` factory and `Scripts` subclasses).
 See [docs/advanced-usage.md](docs/usage/advanced-usage.md) for details.

 ## Cache Maintenance